wrightmat/dnd-eberron/characters/The Archivist.md

+---
+gender: Unknown
+race: Celestial
+occupation: Architect
+---
  #npc [[Crya (Dal Quor)]]

-Gender:: Unknown
-Occupation:: Architect
-Race:: Celestial

 The left hand of Dream, the Archivist sees to the Archive of Dreams where all dreams and nightmares ever conceived are kept.